 Sahbit al-Jalalah (Her Majesty) another loyalist news site shares detailed and graphic reports of crimes, new crimes that are befitting of the new Syria.
 Murders, at times for a mere mobile, in Damascus, Jaramana, Hama, Homs, Swaida, and Jableh.
 Decapitation was once the exclusive trademark of ISIS, but today even common criminals decapitate their victims.
 Aleppo is described as not only one of the oldest cities in the world, but also as one of the most dangerous.

-It is this context that explains the latest president's speech; a 'new' speech that goes out of its way to de-emphasize victory: "We have this romanticized perception at times that we were victorious, though the war is not over."
+It is this context that explains the president’s latest speech; a ‘new’ speech that goes out of its way to de-emphasize victory: “We have this romanticized perception at times that we were victorious, though the war is not over.”
 Not only is the war not over, three additional wars are added to it, including a war against corruption.
-Perhaps the most significantly 'new' aspect of the speech, however is its use of sarcasm (once reserved solely for enemies) to attack those " … who sink deep in flaunting their critisizing muscles …" The day has arrived when the loyalists are attacked.
-Commenting on the 30 interruptions of chants, poetry and applaud in praise of the president, the loyalist celebrity Bashar Ismail posted in his Facebook account, "The hypocrites who kept interrupting the president made me turn off the TV ...".
+Perhaps the most significantly ‘new’ aspect of the speech, however is its use of sarcasm (once reserved solely for enemies) to attack those “… who sink deep in flaunting their criticizing muscles…” The day has arrived when the loyalists are attacked.
+Commenting on the 30 interruptions of chants, poetry and applause in praise of the president, the loyalist celebrity Bashar Ismail posted on his Facebook account, “The hypocrites who kept interrupting the president made me turn off the TV …”.

 The day has also arrived when even the loyalists have stopped listening.

 */Dr. Omar Imady was born in Damascus.
 He is presently a Senior Fellow at the Centre for Syrian Studies at the University of St Andrews.

 The views & information contained in these posts & articles are strictly those of their authors who are solely responsible for their accuracy and should not be regarded as representing the Centre for Syrian Studies or the University of St Andrews.